malaval/appstream-recording-linux/README.md

 done
 ```

-The second script catches the signal and exits gracefully, i.e. it closes FFmpeg and waits for the last video to be uploaded.
+The second script catches the signal and exits gracefully, i.e. it closes FFmpeg and it uploads the last video to S3.

 ```
 trap catch_signal SIGTERM